sebastian-nagel/pywb-wiki/Collections-Manager-Tutorial.md

-## Auto-Configuration Directory Structure
+** Please note: this documentation is for the pywb 0.9.0 beta release.
+Please feel free to [submit an issue](https://github.com/ikreymer/pywb/issues) for any suggestions, improvements or errors found in these docs.
+Thanks! **

+# Introducing Auto-Configuration and Collection Manager

 With release 0.9.0, pywb Wayback Machine features a new 'zero-configuration' or 'convention-over-configuration' system.
 No config files are required and collections are loaded automatically based on designated directory structure.
-(Configuration with existing `config.yaml` files will continue to work).
+(Deployments with existing `config.yaml` files will continue to work, as an existing `config.yaml` will take precedence).

-pywb requires one more collections.
+pywb requires one or more collections.
 Each collection contains a set of archived files, indexes to archive files, and additional UI templates and static (non-archive) content (such js, css, etc...).

-The expected directory structure for collections is as follows:
+If no custom `config.yaml` is present, the expected directory structure for collections is as follows:

 ```
 my_archive: